 4. Exploration of the responsiveness of cells and living tissues to the environment stress and its application to cell manipulation

 - Fig.1 Manipulation of micro-beads by femtosecond laser impulse

-- Fig. 2 Nanometer scale vibration of Zebrafish embryo induced by femtosecond laser impulse and detected by Atomic force microscope
+- Fig. 2 Nanometer scale vibration of Zebrafish embryo induced by laser impulse and detected by AFM

 Recent Research Papers and Achievements